 3. Change your screen resolution.

-Newer laptops and monitors support very high screen resolutions like 1920×1080, 2560×1440, or even higher.
+Newer laptops and monitors support very high screen resolutions up to 5120×2880 or even higher.
 The problem is, your audience will likely not view your video at that same, gorgeous, full-screen resolution.
-And when your video is viewed at HD resolution (1280×720), the text and other items in your video may be too tiny to be legible.
+Many people will watch your video on a mobile device.
+And when your video is viewed at smaller sizes, text and other items in your video may become too tiny to be legible.

 4. Increase the size of your cursor.

-Even if you record at 1280×720, your mouse cursor can still appear very tiny, which makes it difficult for your viewers to follow your onscreen motions.
-If you use a Mac, go to: System Preferences > Accessibility and increase the Cursor Size to “Large” before recording.
-This will make it easier for your viewers to follow your onscreen actions as you move your mouse around the screen.
+Even if you record at 1280×720, your mouse cursor can still appear very tiny, which makes it difficult for your viewers to follow your on-screen motions.
+If you use a Mac, go to: System Preferences > Accessibility > Display and increase the Cursor Size to “Large” before recording.
+This will make it easier for your viewers to follow your on-screen actions as you move your mouse around the screen.

 5. Install the SmoothScroll extension for Chrome.

-It’s disorienting to watch a screencast in which the presenter instantly jumps up and down the screen.
-This makes it nearly impossible to follow onscreen actions.
 The SmoothScroll extension for Chrome slows down your scrolling actions, easing your screen up and down smoothly when you scroll with the mouse wheel or the keyboard.
-This enables your viewers to more easily follow your onscreen actions, plus it adds a degree of professional polish to your final video.
+I nearly always use the arrow keys, or Page Up/Down keys to scroll precisely and smoothly to the portion of the screen I wish to highlight.
+This helps your viewers to easily follow your on-screen actions, plus it adds a degree of professional polish to your final video.

 Animated Intros and Outros

-You don’t need to invest in an expensive piece of software to create gorgeous animations for the intro and outro of your videos.
+You don’t need to invest in expensive software to create simple animations (or, ‘bumpers’) for the intro and outro of your videos.

-Both ScreenFlow and Camtasia include handy editing tools that enable you to create simple animation effects like fades and zooms.
-Sometimes, that’s all that’s needed, and simple is always best.
+Both ScreenFlow and Camtasia include handy editing tools you can use to create simple animation effects like fades and zooms.
+Sometimes, that’s all you need… and simple is always best.

-But, you can create more interesting animations including transitions and effects in Apple’s Keynote (or PowerPoint, though it doesn’t contain the same quality transitions and effects).
+But, you can create more interesting animations including transitions and effects in Apple’s Keynote (or PowerPoint, though it doesn’t contain the same cinematic-quality transitions and effects).

 Then, you can simply export the animation/presentation as a video file, and import that file into your screencast project.
 Or, for even better results, play the presentation in full-screen mode, while recording the screen in your screencast program.

-As I mentioned before, one of the coolest features in ScreenFlow is the ability to publish to YouTube or Vimeo directly from the app itself.
-This eliminates the time-consuming process of exporting and converting the final video into a suitable format, and guessing at a suitable data rate, final size, or frame rate.
+As I mentioned before, one of the most useful features in ScreenFlow is the ability to publish directly to YouTube or Vimeo with one click.
+This eliminates the time-consuming process of exporting, then converting the final video into a suitable format, while guessing at a suitable data rate, final size, or frame rate.
 Best of all, the final video is of noticeably higher quality when exported directly to the video hosting service.

 A quick note about video hosting…